background

 Image from CNBC

 As for younger generations’ future prospects for homeownership, it all depends on who you ask.
 Some believe tough times are still ahead.
 Others think Millennials’ time for homeownership has come.
+In a significant development, more Millennials own homes than rent them as of early 2023.

 Most Commonly-used Mortgage Programs